catzy007/catzy007.github.io/posts/2021-01-09-windows-me-on-linux-kvm/index.md

 <br>

 #### Fix PCI Bus device driver
-After successful installation, there is few thing that wrong, graphic is broken, sound not working, cd/dvd controller not working, etc.
+After successful installation, there are few things that wrong, graphic is broken, sound not working, CD/DVD controller not working, etc.
-To fix all that, do
+To fix all that, do.

 * Open `My Computer` and right click > properties
 * Go to `Device Manager` tab, then select `Plug and Play BIOS` and `Properties`